 Unlike many modern bell instruments, Duke’s carillon is played manually from a keyboard located in a small cabin directly beneath the bells.
 The bells do not swing, but are bolted stationary in a steel framework.
 Keys and pedals are connected to the bells’ clappers by an entirely mechanical system of direct cranks, roller bars, and woven steel cables.
 Fifty oak batons and twenty-six pedals allow sensitive musical control of the instrument.
 The playing room also houses a practice keyboard, with piano-like hammers that strike small internal metal bars rather than the bells.

 The formal inaugural recital on the Chapel carillon was given in June 1932 by Anton Brees, a native of Belgium and one of America’s foremost carillonneurs, who served as university carillonneur from 1932 to 1956.
-Duke’s carillon was one of the first in the South, and this initial concert attracted an audience of over 10,000 people.
+Duke’s carillon was one of the first in the South, and this initial concert attracted a large audience.